Create a Website Account - Manage notification subscriptions, save form progress and more.

 Kenton County will receive a report of undelivered calls and can instruct the CodeRED system to begin another round of calls to busy numbers.
 It is best to have an alternate phone number in the calling database for these situations.

-If you do not live in one of these cities, your property may have been reassessed and its land use updated, resulting in a different land use fee for 2018.
+Your property may have been reassessed and its land use updated, resulting in a different land use fee for the year.

 Kenton County’s 911 fee is based on the land use of each property instead of a direct unit count.
 Property types that were exempt from the fee previously will remain exempt.
 For residential land uses, this fee is capped at $75 per unit.
-Retail properties are charged a different fee if the building is larger than 25,000 square feet, and other non-retail properties have a separate fee.
+Retail properties are charged a different fee depending on the building size and other non-retail properties have a separate fee.

 The fees for each land use density grouping were determined by analyzing all 911 calls from previous years across different land uses in the county.
 The total % of calls that went to each land use grouping was used to determine what percentage of revenue each land use grouping was responsible for.